 Chapter 703 covers the following: definitions relating to justification; justification as a defense; choice of evils; execution of public duty; use of force in self-protection; use of force for the protection of other persons; use of force for the protection of property; use of force in law enforcement; use of force to prevent suicide or the commission of a crime; use of force by persons with special responsibility for care, discipline, or safety of others; and provisions generally applicable to justification.

-The legal authority for police officers to carry and use weapons is established in Chapter 134, Sections 11 and 16, HRS; and Chapter 40, Section 2.4, and Chapter 41, Section 37.2, Revised Ordinances of the City and County of Honolulu.
+The legal authority for police officers to carry and use weapons is established in Chapter 134, Sections 11 and 16, HRS; and Chapter 41, Section 12.4, and Chapter 41, Section 27.2, Revised Ordinances of Honolulu 2021.

 Bodily Injury: As defined in Section 707-700, HRS, physical pain, illness, or any impairment of physical condition.